emissary-ingress/emissary/libraries.md

-# Libraries used by Ambassador
+# Libraries used by Ambassador Edge Stack

 | Library | Version | URL | License |
 | ------- | ------- | --- | ------- |